La Fuga (band): Calles de papel

-They still had not any contract with EDG to record a new studio album, when they started to receive calls of other important record companies.
-This company, encouraging the group to continue with their plans, did not put any problem to avoid the signing of the band with a multinational company Dro-Atlantic.
+They still had not any contract with EDG to record a new studio album, when they started to receive calls from other record companies.
+EDG, encouraging the group to continue with their plans, did not have any problem the band signing with a multinational company Dro-Atlantic.

 Calles de papel, launched in May 2003, included a video with images of the tour of 2002.
 The work was highlighted by the maturity of the quartet.
-They also recorded a video to «En vela» in Madrid.
-The disc got very high sales, getting in the list of AFYVE (now Promusicae) in their first week.
+They also recorded a video to "En vela" in Madrid.
+The album performed well, getting on the list of AFYVE (now Promusicae) in their first week.

-In this occasion, the invited artists were Fito Cabrales, whose voice appear in «Sueños de papel», and Kutxi Romero, whose voice appears in «Los lunes de octubre».
+On this occasion, the invited artists were Fito Cabrales, whose voice appears in "Sueños de papel", and Kutxi Romero, whose voice appears in "Los lunes de octubre".

-The tour was bigger than the ones before, with the name of Calles de Papel Tour they gave 82 concerts all over the national territory, finishing in Las Ventas, with Fito & Fitipaldis, with a great reception between the public.
+The tour was bigger than previous, called the Calles de Papel Tour they performed 82 concerts, finishing in Las Ventas, with Fito & Fitipaldis, which was well received.

-In the same year they participated on a tribute to Barricada, called Un camino de piedras: un homenaje a Barricada, aporting their versión of «Pasión por el ruido».
-In 2004 they appeared in other tribute, in this time to Radio Futura, recording a version of «37 grados».
+In the same year they participated in a tribute to Barricada, called Un camino de piedras: un homenaje a Barricada, contributing their version of "Pasión por el ruido".
+In 2004 they appeared in another tribute, this time to Radio Futura, recording a version of "37 grados".

 Negociando gasolina

-In April 2005 they launched Negociando gasolina, and they became more famous with the first single «Buscando en la Basura».
+In April 2005 they launched Negociando gasolina, and they became more famous with the first single "Buscando en la Basura".